prettywork2021/GPT-Neo-plus-Deepspeed/README.md

 # GPT-Neo-plus-Deepspeed
-I didn't knew i could model.half(), so i made this...
+I didn't knew i could do model.half(), so i made this...
 Well, on the bright side, it might help someone.

 I use deepspeed's offload optimizer and parameters offload to run GPT-Neo with GPU. https://www.deepspeed.ai/